- Co-creator of the so-called Cloward-Piven Strategy

 “For Cloward and Piven, the core strategic lesson of their activism is that, rather than channeling poor people’s anger into conventional political activity, community organizers ought instead to ‘escalate the momentum and impact of disruptive protest at each stage in its emergence and evolution.’
 At one point in Poor People’s Movements (p.
 306), in the course of providing an historical example of her preferred strategy, Piven presents the case of a community organizer who was arrested for inciting to riot.
 Readers are invited to judge this passage for themselves, but my own take is that Piven clearly approves.”

 In 1979-80, Piven served as a “lecturer on U. S. political activities” with the Institute for Policy Studies.
 In October 1983 she was a New York delegate to a conference of the newly formed Democratic Socialists of America.
 In subsequent years, she served on DSA’s Feminist Commission.
-To this day, she remains an honorary DSA chair.
+After years of service as a vice chair of DSA, Piven in 2003 was elevated to the status of honorary vice chair, a prestigious designation reserved only for the most highly regarded, longest-serving loyalists.
+She held that title until August 2017, at which time the organization discontinued its practice of naming honorary chairs.

 In 1983 Piven and Cloward co-founded Human SERVE, an organization that sought to register voters at social-service agencies and Departments of Motor Vehicles — thereby foreshadowing the so-called “motor voter” law of 1993, which would prove to be a breeding ground for election fraud.
 Piven’s hope was that federal and state governments would eventually try to rein in the efforts of politicized welfare workers who were registering new voters, and that this, in turn, would cause welfare recipients to rise up in a massive protest movement — rendering society “disrupted and transformed.”